COVID-19 cases in Ontario will remain high into summer without six week stay-at-home order, modelling shows

 There are currently 701 people with COVID-19 receiving treatment in ICU but the modelling suggests that the number will reach 800 by next week and 1,000 the week after under all scenarios.

-Experts said stronger public health measures could help “blunt some of the impact” eventually, but the numbers will nonetheless continue to grow nonetheless.
+Experts said stronger public health measures could help “blunt some of the impact” eventually, but the numbers will nonetheless continue to grow.

-“Those numbers are baked in, that's not going to change, that's the nature of the disease."

-With a six-week stay-at-home order and strong public health measures, the data states that the number of people in the ICU will hit 1,500 by mid-May.
-With the current measures and only a four-week stay-at-home order, the province could see 2,000 ICU admissions by that point.
+With a six-week stay-at-home order and strong public health measures, the modelling data states that the number of people in the ICU will hit 1,500 by mid-May.
+With the current measures and only a four-week stay-at-home order, the province would have seen 2,000 ICU admissions by that point.

-There are only about 2,300 beds available in Ontario’s ICU wards on a typical day, but the province is scrambling to add more.
+There are only about 2,300 beds available in Ontario’s ICU wards on a typical day, but the province is trying to add more.

 “The new variants of concern are not only more transmissible they're also more dangerous they are more likely to result in hospitalization, they're more likely to result in intensive care unit admission and they are more likely to result in death.”